aws-samples/amazon-eks-kubeflow-multitenancy/README.md

   * ![Ingres](docs/ingress.png)
 * Create the Route53 entry pointing to this cname
   * it should be kubeflow.<domain> pointing to the ELB

+ ## Disclaimer
+ This code only works with Kubeflow 1.2 currently, it will be updated as soon as support for Amazon Cognito for 1.3 is available.